Nevada

 Encryption and PCI Compliance

-NRS 603A.215 imposes more specific requirements in two areas: payment card processing and electronic data transfers.
+NRS 603A.215 imposes more specific requirements in two areas.

 Destruction of Personal Information

-When a data collector no longer needs personal information, Nevada law requires reasonable measures to ensure the destruction of those records.
-Acceptable methods include any approach that renders the personal information unreadable or undecipherable, such as shredding physical records or electronically erasing data.
+When a data collector no longer needs personal information, Nevada law requires reasonable measures to ensure the destruction of those records, such as shredding physical records or electronically erasing digital data.

-Nevada's breach notification requirements, found in NRS 603A.220, apply to any data collector that owns or licenses computerized data containing personal information.
+Nevada's breach notification requirements in NRS 603A.220 apply to any data collector that owns or licenses computerized data containing personal information.

 Notification Timeline and Methods

-Nevada does not impose a specific day count for breach notification.
-Instead, NRS 603A.220 requires disclosure "in the most expedient time possible and without unreasonable delay."
-Two exceptions allow for delay: the legitimate needs of law enforcement, and measures necessary to determine the scope of the breach and restore the reasonable integrity of the system.
+Nevada does not impose a specific day count.
+NRS 603A.220 requires disclosure "in the most expedient time possible and without unreasonable delay."
+Two exceptions allow delay: legitimate law enforcement needs, and measures necessary to determine the breach scope and restore system integrity.

 Nevada's Senate Bill 370, passed in 2023 and effective March 31, 2024, added NRS 603A.400 through 603A.920.
-This law creates one of the strongest consumer health data frameworks in the country, joining Washington and Connecticut as states with dedicated health data privacy statutes.
+This law creates one of the strongest consumer health data frameworks in the country, modeled closely on Washington's My Health My Data Act.

 Who Must Comply